justanotheratom/justanotheratom.github.io/_posts/2024-07-29-swiftui-custom-font.md

-# Adding Custom Font in SwiftUI: A Step-by-Step Guide

 Disclaimer: This blog post was the artifact of a conversation with claude.ai.

 Custom fonts can significantly enhance the visual appeal and branding of your iOS app.
 In this post, we'll walk through the process of implementing the [Figtree font](https://fonts.google.com/specimen/Figtree) in a SwiftUI app, including how to set it as the default font globally.
 We'll also discuss some challenges we encountered and how to overcome them.